kagisearch/kagi-docs/docs/orion/features/password-management.md

 ![macOS Fill Password](./media/macos_passwords_2_fill_password.png){width=500px data-zoomable}

 Orion also allows you to manage your saved passwords.
-To access the Passwords window, go to the **Window** menu and click on **Passwords**.
+To access the Passwords window, go to the **Tools** menu and click on **Passwords**.

 ![macOS Passwords Menu](./media/macos_passwords_3_passwords_menu.png){width=500px data-zoomable}